Albanians

 - Cultural Innovations

-- Innovations include contributions to music, literature, and film, with a unique blend of traditional and modern influences.
+- Albania has made notable contributions in the arts, particularly in music and literature, with a unique blend of traditional and contemporary influences.

 - Literary Works

-- Albanian literature is rich with works by authors like Ismail Kadare, known for exploring themes of identity and history.
+- Albanian literature is rich with works by authors like Ismail Kadare and Dritëro Agolli, reflecting the country's history and cultural identity.

 - Architectural Styles